32-Year-Old Pitcher – Texas Rangers

 Wesley Wright Contract Information:

-Signed a minor league deal with the Red Sox in April of 2016.
+Signed a minor league deal with the Rangers in January of 2017 that includes an invite to spring training.

 To instantly reveal our fantasy analysis of every player – including Wesley Wright – simply subscribe now.